 The Massachusetts Gaming Commission entered into agreements with the Category 1 licensees in two of the three regions, pursuant to which the licensees each received a license effective on November 7, 2014.
 The \$85 million license fees were paid by each licensee in November, 2014.
-Both facilities are expected to be operational by some time in 2018.
-In March, 2016, the Mashpee Wampanoag tribe announced that it would commence construction of a tribal resort casino in the third region.
+The facility in Springfield is expected to be operational in 2018; the facility in Everett is expected to be operational in 2019.
+In March, 2016, the Mashpee Wampanoag tribe announced that it would commence construction of a tribal resort casino in the third region, based upon the assumed power of the U. S. Secretary of the Interior to take land into trust for the tribe.
 On April 28, 2016, the commission voted to deny an application for a Category 1 license in that region.
+On July 28, 2016, in the case of Littlefield v. the U. S. Department of the Interior, the U. S. District Court held that the Secretary of the Interior lacked the authority to take land into trust for the Mashpee Wampanoag tribe and remanded the matter back to the Secretary for further proceedings consistent with the opinion as well as the declaratory judgment entered.
+The parties to the case are reviewing the decision, and the Commission will continue to monitor this matter.